 Ballet Fantastiqe's Canadian-born Artistic Director, Donna Marisa Bontrager, is a choreographer and expert master teacher in the Russian Vaganova Syllabus.
 In New York, Ms. Bontrager worked closely for many years with Vaganova pedagogy experts Karl Singleterry and Marvin Askew (Buffalo City Ballet) and Bernadine deMike (Royale Dance Theatre New York).
 In Eugene, Ms. Bontrager had the opportunity to observe Howard and Kathleen Epstein, directors of the former Conservatory of Classical Dance.
 It was an invaluable experience for her to watch Howard Epstein train young students in the Vaganova teaching method as set forth by his teacher, internationally-renowned John Barker, the author of The School of Classical Dance.
 Donna says of her experience, “Studying the extensive written materials of John Barker and Oleg Briansky (author of 100 Lessons in Classical Dance), as well as watching Howard and Kathleen teach for three years changed my life.”
-She adds with a smile, “I could not be doing what I'm doing now without them.”
+She adds, “I could not be doing what I'm doing now without them.”
 Mr. Barker and Mr. Briansky have been influential in bringing Vaganova's syllabus to Amererican teachers, dancers, and training academies.
 Ms. Bontrager's performance résumé embraces work with New York companies, including Empire State Ballet, Buffalo City Ballet, Royale Dance Theatre New York, and Festival Choir Ballet.
 In addition, she was one of ten dancers invited to perform as part of the international Feast of the Tabernacles in Jerusalem, Israel, and has been invited to join the World Congress on Dance.

-Hannah Joy Bontrager has studied the eight levels of the Vaganova Syllabus and Vaganova pedagogy with Donna Marisa Bontrager (Ballet Fantastique) while creating and performing works locally, and instructing classes at Ballet Fantastique for over ten years.
+Hannah Joy Bontrager has studied the eight levels of the Vaganova Syllabus and Vaganova pedagogy with Donna Marisa Bontrager (Ballet Fantastique) while creating and performing works locally, and instructing classes at Ballet Fantastique for over fifteen years.
 In addition to spending two summers at the Kirov Academy of Ballet in Washington, D.C. under Artistic Director Oleg Vinogradov (also Artistic Director of the Kirov Ballet in Russia), she was one of five students invited internationally to join renowned Kirov prima ballerina Mme.
 Alla Sizova's advanced class.

 Hannah graduated in 2003 from the Academy of Colorado Ballet's professional division under St. Petersburg Vaganova Academy graduate Inessa Pakri-Plekhanova, while concurrently training and performing with the company’s apprentices.
 In Fall 2006 she was invited by internationally-recognized master teacher Oleg Briansky to join the summer staff of his New York summer intensive program as a teacher and student mentor.
 Hannah graduated summa cum laude and phi beta kappa from the Robert D. Clark Honors College of the University of Oregon, where, as a full scholarship student, she earned concurrent degrees in Dance and English Literature and a minor in Community Arts through the graduate Arts Administration program.
 Her honors thesis, “Moving Education: Building an Integrated In-School Dance Curriculum for Elementary School Classrooms,” explored the challenges and opportunities of dance education under the No Child Left Behind Act.

-Hannah has performed as a guest dancer and/or contributing choreographer with a number of companies, including: Colorado Ballet Company, Manassas Ballet Theatre, Co-Art Dance Company, Traduza Dance Company, Rose Children's Theater, and the Staton Foundation.
-She has been a soloist with the Ballet Fantastique chamber company under Artistic Director Donna Marisa Bontrager since 2003.
+In addition to her work as a principal dancer with the Ballet Fantastique professional contemporary chamber company since 2007, Hannah has performed as a guest dancer and/or contributing choreographer with a number of companies, including: Colorado Ballet Company, Manassas Ballet Theatre, Co-Art Dance Company, Traduza Dance Company, Rose Children's Theater, and the Staton Foundation.
 Hannah has also been privileged to be coached by Dina Fadayeva.
-Hannah has earned rave critical reviews in soloist and principal roles for Ballet Fantastique, including: Scheherazade in Arabian Nights; Rosie, the lead in As You Like It: A Wild West Ballet; the Dancing Diva and Motorcycle Girl in Cinderella: A Rock Opera Ballet (with Shelley & Cal James and the Agents of Unity Band); Tango Para Abel, Viheula, and Illumination (with the LA-based band Incendio); Marguerite, the siren in Love at the Cafe Terrace (a collaboration with composer Jeremy DeKyle Schropp); Aviary in Carnival of the Animals (with Eugene Symphony); the Nymph from Rusalka in Song to the Moon; the Lover in La Vie en Rose; Ta Tienne (to the music of Carla Bruni); the Sunshine Girl in Girl from Ipanema; and Peter Rabbit in Tales of Beatrix Potter.
+Hannah has earned rave critical reviews in choreographic, soloist and principal roles for Ballet Fantastique, including: Scheherazade in Arabian Nights; Rosie, the lead in As You Like It: A Wild West Ballet; the Dancing Diva and Motorcycle Girl in Cinderella: A Rock Opera Ballet (with Shelley & Cal James and the Agents of Unity Band); Tango Para Abel, Viheula, and Illumination (with the LA-based band Incendio); Marguerite, the siren in Love at the Cafe Terrace (a collaboration with composer Jeremy DeKyle Schropp); Aviary in Carnival of the Animals (with Eugene Symphony); the Nymph from Rusalka in Song to the Moon; the Lover in "La Vie en Rose"; the Sunshine Girl in "Girl from Ipanema"; and Peter Rabbit in Tales of Beatrix Potter.